 Under Section 194 of the ITA, buyers must deduct a TDS at the rate of 1% while receiving payment.
 Once the tax amount is deposited with the IT Department, the buyer is required to issue Form 16B income tax to the seller in question.

-Unlike Form 16, which is a TDS certificate for salary and Form 16A that is a TDS certificate for non-salary income, this form verifies the TDS applicable on the sale proceeds of the property.
+Unlike Form 16, which is a TDS certificate for salary, and Form 16A that is a TDS certificate for non-salary income, this form verifies the TDS applicable on the sale proceeds of the property, and the TDS certificate download can be done on the portal.

 The prominent parts of form 16B include –